STAMP-project/pitmp-maven-plugin/README.md

 ===========
 PMP stands for PIT Multi-module Project Maven plugin

-It's a Maven plugin which is able to run PIT on multi-module projects.
+It's a Maven plugin able to run PIT on multi-module projects.
-PIT is a mutation testing system for Java applications, which allow to evaluate the quality of your test suite.
+PIT is a mutation testing system for Java applications, which allows you to evaluate the quality of your test suites.

 To know more about PIT: http://pitest.org